Madhava-mng/FunDB/README.md

 # FunDB

-'FunDB for local dict structured database for python
+FunDB for dictionary structured database for python

 * Easy to use